openkfw/TruBudget/CONTRIBUTING.md

 documented there.
 If it is _not_ documented there, please ask us - chances are you're not the only one wondering.
 Of course, also feel free to challenge the decisions by starting a discussion on [Gitter] or by opening a [new GitHub issue].

+## Source Layout

+Best practices and layout is documented in README files next to the source files they describe.
+For example, take a look at [api/src/](api/src/) to get started.

 [new github issue]: https://github.com/openkfw/TruBudget/issues/new
 [code of conduct]: CODE_OF_CONDUCT.md